cikeZ00/PavlovReplayDecompressor/README.md

 # PavlovReplayDecompressor

 PavlovReplayDecompressor is a collection of tools and libraries for reading, decoding and analyzing Pavlov VR replay files.
-It includes a high-quality C# replay reader, compression/decompression utilities, tests and a small WPF viewer.
+It includes a C# replay reader, compression/decompression utilities, tests and a small WPF viewer.

----

-## Highlights

-- **Replay parsing**: Robust C# `PavlovReplayReader` for reading and inspecting replay contents.
-- **Decompression**: `OozSharp` implementation of Pavlov/Oodle-like compression and helpers used across the project.
-- **Tools & utilities**: Console readers, benchmarks and a WPF viewer for visual debugging.
-- **Tests**: Unit tests covering decoding, replay parsing and format specifics.

 ---